30 Surprising Things That Affect Whether You May Get Cancer

 Alcohol also raises the risk of several other cancers.
 "Drinking an excess of alcohol can increase your risk of developing cancer of the mouth, throat, bowel, and most commonly, the liver," says Janette Nesheiwat, MD, a family and emergency medicine doctor in New York City.
 "Alcohol damages cells and is toxic to the organs, increasing the chance of cancerous cells forming."

-The Remedy Rx: Alcohol may not be a surprising carcinogen, but the amount that constitutes risky drinking might.
+The Rx: Alcohol may not be a surprising carcinogen, but the amount that constitutes risky drinking might.
 To reduce your risk of cancer and heart disease, experts recommend moderate alcohol consumption: No more than one drink per day for women and two drinks per day for men.

 Working Near Microwave Dishes